Clicky

 The torso fits properly if you can close all buttons with minimum effort and strain and without excess fabric on the sides.

-A tight shirt doesn’t let the buttons close neatly.
+The shirt is too tight if it doesn’t let the buttons close neatly.
 This may be extremely noticeable with arm movements.

-Similarly, a loose shirt causes sagging on the fabric around the waist and creates a muffin top.
+Similarly, a loose shirt causes sagging on the fabric around your waist area and creates a muffin top.
 In that case, proper tapering is required for the waist to fit right.

 However, having excess fabric in the waist can benefit people with belly fat, as it evens up to the fatty abdomen.